 “If we are rich and see others in need, yet close our hearts against them, how can we claim that we love God?
 My children, our love should not be just words and talk; it must be true love, which shows itself in actions.”
 1 John 3:17-18

-CBN Humanitarian Nigeria carried out a medical mission to Gampu Community, Yorro Local Government Area, Taraba State from the 23rd to 27th of February, 2017.
-The medical mission was in partnership with Angel Flying Club (AFC), and with the support of Evangelical Mission Society (EMS of ECWA).
+CBN Nigeria took free medical services to Gampu Community, Yorro Local Government Area, Taraba State from the 23rd to 27th of February, 2017.
+The medical services were provided in partnership with Angel Flying Club (AFC), and with the support of Evangelical Mission Society (EMS of ECWA).

 The initial plan was to reach out to a community called Donkin on Mambila Plateau.
 Angel Flying Club was to fly volunteers from Abuja to Donkin (about 15,000 feet above sea level), in North-Eastern Nigeria.
 The journey from Abuja to the community usually takes about 14 hours, by road, to the foot of the mountain, and then about 9 to 12 hours, on foot, to the top of the mountain.
 Angel Flying Club, a mission aviation ministry provided the aircraft, which was to take the volunteers up the mountain in less than 3 hours.
 However, the pilot of the aircraft couldn’t make it to the mountain with the first batch of volunteers from Abuja.
 He had to land in Jalingo (the capital city) Airport due to visibility and other technical issues.

-The medical mission was the first of its kind, as Campu community had no form of basic facility besides a depilated, dysfunctional, dispensary that did not have a single table to carry out a simple procedure, so we had to make use of an uncompleted church facility for the medical mission.
+The medical mission was the first of its kind, as Gampu community had no form of basic facility besides a depilated, dysfunctional, dispensary that did not have a single table to carry out a simple procedure, so we had to make use of an uncompleted church facility.
 We spent several hours cleaning the dispensary for the 7 minor procedures we carried out.
 The lack of a good source of water was a serious challenge in the community; it was so bad and critical that we were unable to find clean water to bath all through the 36 hours of our stay in the community.

 However, none of this deterred our team from executing our mission.
 A total of 491 people benefited from the various services we rendered.
 The major health challenges isolated and treated were water related diseases such as a suspected case of Onchocerciasis (River Blindness – caused by the parasitic worm, Onchocerca Volvus), Tenia Pedis (athlete’s foot – a fungal infection), Worms, Skin Diseases and Typhoid Fever.
 Other conditions discovered included Arthritis, Haematuria, Cough and several other cases of infectious diseases.